10 Supplies You Must Have in Your Emergency Kit

 Bandages and adhesive tape

 You should have sterile gauze pads, rolls of gauze, adhesive tape, Ace bandages and scissors in your first aid kit in case you need to wrap up a wound or sprain.
 Also include a box of band-aids in various sizes, and triangular bandages can also come in handy.
+For cleaning a wound, have tweezers and a bulb suction device.
+Also have a box of sterile plastic gloves.

 Solutions and ointments